Fahren1t/Samurai-Game/README.md

    SOLUTIONS (SCREENSHOTS):

-   staging files and destaging them:
+   staging files:
    ![staging-files](https://github.com/user-attachments/assets/aa37fc0b-54f9-44a0-bfe3-779e860356d7)

+   .

+   and destaging them:
    ![unstaging](https://github.com/user-attachments/assets/7f33cd5a-7de8-4bb2-954d-253d497ccb48)

-   committing files:
+   .

+   .

+   committing files and pushing them:
    ![commit-and-push](https://github.com/user-attachments/assets/918f0516-7984-4de3-b9fd-52a406578144)

+   .

    creating and deleting branches:
    ![branching](https://github.com/user-attachments/assets/487b3d09-1deb-48ff-bc46-363efd5d1837)

+   .

 3. **UML:** at least **3** big different diagrams. "big" means you can pump it up artificially as written in DDD.
 You have 10 million $ from me!
 Please export the pics.
 I can not install all the tools to view them!
 For example, these diagrams are a good idea: Use-Case, Component D, Class D, and Activity Diagram.

 SOLUTIONS:

+.

+I don't know if the links are working or not therefore I am also attaching the photos of the uml diagrams

+.

 Use-Case Diagram: